cuba-platform/saml-addon/Readme.md

 # 3. Configuration <a name="configuration"></a>
 # 3.1.
 Keystore <a name="keystore"></a>

+Before setting SAML connection you need to create keystore containing a usename, password, description and JKS (Java Key Store) file.
+Your service provider application must have a unique public/private key pair.

-### 3.1.1 Create keystore <a name="keystore-create"></a>
+### 3.1.1 Creating keystore <a name="keystore-create"></a>

-Each Service Provider must have a unique secret/public connection key.
-To generate the corresponding pair, you can use the following instruction:

 Firstly, you need to generate a public/private key pair.
 Use the following links to instructions:

 - [to generate private key](https://docs.spring.io/spring-security-saml/docs/1.0.4.RELEASE/reference/html/security.html#configuration-key-management-private-keys);
 - [to generate public key](https://docs.spring.io/spring-security-saml/docs/1.0.4.RELEASE/reference/html/security.html#configuration-key-management-public-keys).

+You will get JKS file as the result.

 Create a keystore using your application UI:
 1. Go to *Administration -> SAML* screen.